 (Ret.)
-Police Sergeant Michael W. Streed is The SketchCop®, an internationally-recognized forensic facial imaging expert based in Southern California.
-For 37 years, Michael has blended his rich law enforcement experience and artistic skills to provide forensic facial imaging services to some of the largest, most diverse, police agencies in the United States, including the Los Angeles and Baltimore City Police Department.
+Police Sergeant Michael W. Streed is an internationally-recognized forensic facial imaging expert based in Southern California and the Baltimore-Washington DC Metro area.
+For 38 years, Michael has blended his rich law enforcement experience and artistic skills to provide forensic facial imaging services to some of the largest, most diverse, police agencies in the United States, including the Los Angeles Police Department and Baltimore City Police Department.

 Michael’ s cases have been profiled on: ‘ America’ s Most Wanted’ and ‘ Unsolved Mysteries’ .
 He’s also been profiled in several major newspapers and interviewed on: CNN with Connie Chung, Fox News Channel, ABC 20/20 with Barbara Walters and ID Discovery’ s show “Wicked Attraction: Bad Fortune.”

 In 2015, Michael appeared on the History Channel special, Alcatraz: Search for the Truth.
 The program examined new evidence leading to speculation that the Anglin Brothers (John and Clarence) survived the infamous 1962 escape from Alcatraz Penitentiary.

 Facial Imaging Entrepreneur

 Michael also trains law enforcement personnel and forensic science students how to use his software.
-By combining his experience as an investigator and police sketch artist, Michael’s software programs allow law enforcement to put his skills to work on their PC’ s or laptop computers.
-Through SketchCop® Solutions LLC, Michael continues to provide facial imaging support to law enforcement, corporations and private entities, while introducing true crime fans to a unique perspective on the true crime genre.
+By combining his experience as an investigator and police sketch artist, Michael’s software programs allow law enforcement to put his skills to work on their PC’ s, laptop and tablet computers.
+Through SketchCop® Solutions Inc., Michael continues to provide facial imaging support to law enforcement, corporations and private entities, while introducing true crime fans to a unique perspective on the true crime genre.